 - provide a planner for students each year so that you can monitor homework and organisation.

 - provide access to the MyFrog mobile app to permit you to monitor your child’s attendance, behaviour, achievement and homework.

 Reports and Parents'/Carers' Consultation Evenings

 We aim to provide quick, up-to-date and efficient feedback for parents/carers.
-Assessment, attendance and behaviour data are all available to you via constant updates on the MyFrog Mobile App and we provide a report, twice a year for Years 7, 8, 9 and 10 and three times a year for Year 11 and 13.
-One of these reports is incorporated into a traditional Parent/Carers’ Information Evening.
+Assessment, attendance and behaviour data are all available to you via constant updates on the MyFrog Mobile App and we provide a report, twice a year for all years groups.
+There will also be one traditional Parent/Carer Consultation Evening for each Year group during the academic year.
+All consultation evenings will take place online using SchoolCloud.

 When your son/daughter starts school you will get a generic login to our Virtual Learning Environment (VLE), Frog.
 On Frog you can access general information and school documents.